Can I Visit My Spouse in the United States While Waiting for My Green Card?

 - Copy of an unexpired lease or a home mortgage

-- Letter from your employer stating the dates of your vacation, including when you’ll be returning to work
+- Letter from your employer stating the dates of your vacation, including when you’ll return to work

-- Proof that your children are staying in your home country during your visit, such as a letter giving a grandparent the authority to make decisions about your children
+- Proof that your children are staying in your home country during your visit, such as a letter giving a grandparent consent to make decisions for your children

 - Title deeds for any property you own in your home country

+Boundless put together a detailed guide on how to prove strong ties to your home country, which can be helpful to reference when completing your travel visa application and interview.
 It’s also generally a good idea to provide copies of your bank statements, credit card statements showing healthy spending limits, or other proof that you’ll be able to support yourself financially during your visit to the United States.
-For more, see this article about how to scan and copy documents the way American immigration officials like to see them.
+(Check out our detailed guide on how to scan and copy documents the way immigration officials prefer.)

 The U.S. government recognizes that life doesn’t always go according to plan.

 Your green card application will not necessarily be denied.
-But you will need to prove that you did indeed change your mind— that you intended to return home but some significant change in circumstances changed your plans.
-For example, if you intended to visit your spouse in the United States for a short period, but a change in your spouse’s health prompted you to decide to remain in the United States, this is something you would expect to explain at your green card interview.
+But you will need to prove that you changed your mind for legitimate reasons — that you intended to return home but a significant change in circumstances forced you to alter your plans.
+For example, if you intended to visit your spouse in the United States for a short period, but a sudden decline in your spouse’s health prompted you to remain in the United States, it would be in your best interest to explain this during your green card interview.

-For those who do apply for a green card after entering the United States on a tourist visa, U.S. Citizenship and Immigration Services (USCIS) previously used “the 30/60 rule” as a guideline to decide how much extra scrutiny to give the green card application:
+For spouses who apply for a marriage-based green card after entering the United States on a tourist visa, U.S. Citizenship and Immigration Services (USCIS) will apply the “90-day rule” as a guideline to decide how much extra scrutiny to give the green card application.

-That is when the U.S. Department of State updated its definition of what constitutes “misrepresentation” for people on temporary visas.
-Under the new guidelines, any of the following conduct within the first 90 days of entry into the United States may be considered a violation of that visa status:
+Under this guideline, any of the following conduct within the first 90 days of entering the United States may be considered a violation of your temporary visitor status: